 It's worth noting that if you have Bupa's Cash Plan 100 – which is a health plan rather than a dental plan – you can claim back between £50 and £150 per person per year for dental work (depending on your level of cover).
 This won't make a big dent in the cost of implants, crowns or bridges, but don't miss out on claiming this cashback if you're eligible.

 With Bupa being a health insurer, you also have the option to purchase private health insurance with added dental cover.
 While this is more expensive than taking out dental cover only, you get the extra benefits and comforts of private healthcare with no NHS waiting lists.

 Be aware that dental cover purchased this way may offer different conditions to a dental-only policy.

 Make sure you read all the small print carefully and understand what you are and are not covered for.
 Bupa's policy don't offer any provision for worldwide cover whereas other comparable policies do, so this may be a consideration if you travel frequently.

 Waiting times can catch some patients out, so also be clear on how long you'll have to wait before becoming eligible for certain types of treatment.

-Alternatively, you can read more about choosing the right dental insurance and saving money on your cover here.
+Alternatively, you can read more about choosing the right dental insurance and other options for funding dental treatment.